-There’s nothing quite like the all-purpose zip code to get to know an area!
-Sure, United States zip codes are technically used to specify addresses and divide cities into different postal service regions – but when moving to a new area, zip codes are also a shortcut method to learn more about the city, its different sections, your place of employment, or real estate investments.
-Check out this basic map of the zip codes that make up Bend, Oregon and some basic information on each.
+Knowing a city’s zip codes is one way to stay oriented to a new town.
+Zip codes are technically used to specify addresses and divide cities into different postal service regions – but when moving to a new area, zip codes are also a shortcut method to learn more about the city, its different sections, your place of employment, or real estate investments.
+Check out the zip codes that make up Bend, Oregon and some basic information on each.
+You can also review this detailed street map of Bend for more comprehensive orientation.

 At 3,055 square miles, Deschutes County is made up of a number of area codes.
 Bend Oregon itself is divided into three primary zip codes, 97701, 97702, and 97703, which cut right through the heart of the city and extend through parts of Central Oregon.
 Learning about these zip codes is an important step if you are planning to move to Bend or a nearby area.
 Let’s take a closer look at each code and what you can expect.